Form 8.3 - The Vanguard Group, Inc.: Picton Property Income Limited

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit NPV ordinary Purchase 3,618 0.64 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit NPV ordinary Sale 1,500 0.65 GBP

 (b) Cash-settled derivative transactions